Jeffrey Cole, Founder and Director

 Click here to download Jeffrey Cole’s full biography.

-Brad Berens, Strategic Advisor
+Brad Berens, Strategic Advisor and Senior Research Fellow

 By day, Brad is the Editor in Chief of the Interactive Advertising Bureau (IAB), a trade organization that empowers the media and marketing industries to thrive in the digital economy.
 He oversees all of the IAB’s thought leadership, including media, research, and event programming.